akhilbhartiya/absr.space/content/recommendations.md

 * The Principles of Quantum Mechanics, P.A.M.
 Dirac
 * The Theory of Heat Radiation, Max Planck
 * The Road to Reality, Roger Penrose
-* Surely You’re Joking, Mr. Feynman!, Richard Feynman
+* Surely You’re Joking, Mr. Feynman!, Richard Feynman.
-    - "But we must consider Feynman in all his manifestations - a brilliant scientist, but also a narcissist whose sexist behavior did undeniable harm."
-    ~ Caltech Letters: [Feynman, Harassment, and the Culture of Science: October 08, 2019](https://caltechletters.org/viewpoints/feynman-harassment-science#1).
-If you are reading this book, you should also read the article.
+    - _If you are reading this book, you should also read the Caltech Letters article: [Feynman, Harassment, and the Culture of Science](https://caltechletters.org/viewpoints/feynman-harassment-science#1)._
 * Nonlinear dynamics and Chaos, Steven Strogatz
 * Lectures and Problems: A Gift to Young Mathematicians, V. I. Arnold